Brazilian Butt Lift

 Butts come in all shapes and sizes.
 Some of us are lucky enough to be born with the derrière of our dreams, but many more are not.
 Diet and exercise can shape our bodies to a certain degree, but our genetics, skeletal structure and how and where our bodies store fat will ultimately determine the size and shape of the buttocks.
 That’s why no matter how many squats or booty building exercises someone does, there is a limitation to what can be achieved.
 To overcome these genetic limitations, many individuals who wish to improve the fullness and appearance of their posterior opt for a Brazilian butt lift.
 This is a surgical procedure designed to help reshape and restore volume to the buttocks.*

 Essentially two surgeries in one, the Brazilian butt lift works by taking fat from one area of the body and transferring it to the butt, which allows for added volume and reshaping to create a more aesthetically pleasing contour.
-A Brazilian butt lift usually starts with liposuction, which harvests the fat from another part of the body.
-That fat is then processed to remove impurities and excess fluids, then strategically injected to shape and contour the buttocks to achieve the desired look.
+A Brazilian butt lift usually starts with liposuction, which harvests the fat from another part of the body also known as fat transfer.
+That transferred fat is then processed to remove impurities and excess fluids, then strategically injected to shape and contour the buttocks to achieve the desired look.
 In addition to improving the look of the posterior, Brazilian butt lifts often have the added benefit of making other areas of the body, such as the waist and stomach, appear more toned since fat is harvested from areas with a surplus.*

 Am I a Good Candidate for a Brazilian butt lift?